-The Eternal City is a place whose attributes truly live up to its name: eternal history, eternal art, eternal pasta.
-Alternatively stated, there’s a good reason Rome is one of the most popular travel destinations in the world (just be sure to venture beyond all the usual tourist destinations, where smaller neighborhoods like Testaccio and Trastevere wait to be explored).
+The Eternal City is a place whose attributes truly live up to its name: eternal history, eternal art, eternal pasta and salumerias.
+Alternatively stated, there’s a good reason Rome is one of the most popular travel destinations in the world (just be sure to venture beyond all the traditional tourist destinations, where smaller neighborhoods like Testaccio, Trastevere, and the whimsical Quartier Coppedé wait to be explored).

-Although shorter than the average New York skyscraper, the buildings in Rome feel larger-than-life thanks to their inherent monumentality, so start the day by admiring the Castel Sant’Angelo or the Pantheon.
-Continue on to the fantastical Quartier Coppedé and get lost in its magical streets, or visit the Capitoline Museums with their impressively expansive collection of sculpture and frescoes.
+Although shorter than the average New York skyscraper, the buildings in Rome feel larger than life thanks to their inherent monumentality.
+Start the day by admiring the Castel Sant’Angelo or the Pantheon.
+Continue on to the Quartier Coppedé and get lost in its fantastical, magical streets; it's worth the trek over for the unusual architecture alone.
+Or, visit the Capitoline Museums with their impressively expansive collection of sculpture and frescoes.

 Bring our Leather Zipper Backpack on a Roman adventure, and never worry about running out of room for purchases or looking anything less than fantastic.